 For instance, you can define the -Dgradle.user.config system property on your CI builds to indicate the location of the develocity.xml file that needs to be used in this case or you can utilize the extension support to conditionally apply configuration only on CI.
 If you need to roll out the extension to lots of projects, consider creating your own extension to bundle the necessary configuration in a central place.

-Enabling build scans for any build using the remote Build Cache should be considered a prerequisite.
-Build scan insights make it considerably easier to debug and optimize Build Cache usage.
+Enabling Build Scans for any build using the remote Build Cache should be considered a prerequisite.
+Build Scan insights make it considerably easier to debug and optimize Build Cache usage.

 Getting help or asking questions